12 The Importance of Coordination

 In the absence of coordination, Team A’s analysis would likely lead them to conclude that monetary incentives increase the outcome of interest by 1.5 units compared to no incentives, a statistically significant result.
 However, their model is misspecified because some of the control units are receiving non-monetary incentives, while some of their treated units are also receiving non-monetary incentives.

-The code bellow shows that the same would happen to the non-monetary incentives team:
+The code below shows that the same would happen to the non-monetary incentives team:

 # Team B's regression